dfranx/SHADERed/TUTORIAL.md

 textures to one shader pass.

 ### 3D objects
-Anyway, after we have set the shader pass properties we can add 3D objects to the scene.
+After we have set the shader pass properties we can add 3D objects to the scene.
-We do that by selecting the shader pass which will be used for rendering our 3D object and right clicking on it.
+We do that by selecting the shader pass which will be used for rendering our 3D object and right click on it.
 Select `Add `&rightarrow;` Geometry` (NOTE: there are plenty of other options such as: WAVEFRONT/.obj model and various render states).
 A popup window will ask you to enter item name, geometry type and the size of your geometry item.
 You can enter anything as the item name (there mustn't exist an item with the same name though).